uktrade/github-standards/README.md

 # Releasing

-There is a github action that can be run to release a new version of the hooks.
-To create a new release:
+There is a github workflow that will automatically create a new docker tag, and a github release when a change to the `version` tag inside the `pyproject.toml` file is detected.
+When a new version needs to be released:

-1. Go to https://github.com/uktrade/github-standards/tags and find the latest tag
+1. Open the `pyproject.toml` file, and update the `version` tag to a new value.
+We use semantic versioning, see [this article](https://www.geeksforgeeks.org/software-engineering/introduction-semantic-versioning/) for help determining what the new version value should be
-1. Go to https://github.com/uktrade/github-standards/actions/workflows/release.yml and click the `Run workflow` button.
-This repository uses semantic versioning, so in the `Version to release` input add the new version
+2. Make sure the `entry` tag for each of the hooks in the `.pre-commit-hooks.yaml` match this new version.
+There is an automated test that fails a PR if these values don't match
-1. Press the `Run workflow` button, wait for the action to finish
+3. Open a PR into main.
+Once approved, merging will trigger a new release

 You will now have:

 - A github release using the new version, set to the be the latest version
-- A docker image build and deployed to TBC
+- A docker image build and deployed to our [container registry](https://github.com/uktrade/github-standards/pkgs/container/github-standards)

 # Usage